 We rarely get a "couch potato" that is happy to just sit in the yard and watch the world go by.
 It is even rarer that we get puppies less than a year old or well-trained stock dogs.

-It is more likely that we will get a dog that was found as a stray, was chasing livestock and in danger of being shot or would shut down when worked on livestock, was nipping the kids or smaller animals or chasing bicyclists/cars, is somewhat fearful of specific types of people, barked excessively or has resource guarding or separation anxiety issues or some other obsessive behaviour often left to manifest into a bigger problem that owners had difficulty dealing with.
+It is more likely that we will get a dog that was found as a stray, was chasing livestock and in danger of being shot or would shut down when worked on livestock, was nipping the kids or smaller animals or chasing bicyclists/cars, is somewhat fearful of specific types of people, barked excessively or has resource guarding or separation or isolation anxiety issues or some other obsessive behaviour often left to manifest into a bigger problem that owners had difficulty dealing with.
 So before you fill out an adoption application, please be sure you are willing to work with the dog's known issues - those that are described in their history as well as any issues observed while in foster care.

 We sometimes take in extremely fearful or reactive dogs, knowing that it may take them a while to become more confident and/or less worried.
 These dogs may never be available to the general public because of their fearful or reactive snapping.
 However, because they can be very good dogs in their known environments, an experienced dog owner or trainer will likely be able to work with the issues.